agadomian/Coffee-Sales/README.md

   - top customers
   - sales trends depending on coffee type, size & roast type
   - split by countries
-  - choose period of time that we are interested in
+  - specific period of time that we are interested in